-- The Incremental and/or Endurance Shuttle Walking Test - Questionnaires such as the St. Georges Respiratory questionnaire, Chronic Respiratory Disease questionnaire, the Hospital Anxiety and Depression scale, and the Lung Information Needs Questionnaire
+- The Incremental and/or Endurance Shuttle Walking Test47 - Questionnaires such as the St. Georges Respiratory Questionnaire,48 Chronic Respiratory Disease Questionnaire,49 the Hospital Anxiety and Depression scale,50 and the Lung Information Needs Questionnaire51

 Follow-up

 It is important to offer a means of continuing the exercise programme.
 Some patients have regular follow-up sessions, some go on to prescription-based exercise schemes, and some to the local patient support groups - e.g. Breathe Easy groups run by the British Lung Foundation (www.lunguk.org).
 Repeat PR programmes are effective for some patients.